-Maintenance capital expenditures for fiscal 2014 are estimated to be approximately \$5.0 to \$6.0 million, excluding the capital requirements for leased fleet.
-In addition, we plan to invest an estimated \$1.5 million in our propane operations.
-Paying distributions during fiscal 2014 at the current quarterly level of \$0.0825 per unit, would result in an aggregate of approximately \$19.0 million to common unit holders, \$0.28 million to our general partner (including \$0.19 million of incentive distribution as provided in our Partnership Agreement) and \$0.19 million to management pursuant to the management incentive compensation plan which provides for certain members of management to receive incentive distributions that would otherwise be payable to the general partner.
-For fiscal 2014, the Partnership's scheduled interest payments on its Senior Notes, which are due in November 2017, amount to \$11.1 million.
-Based upon the funding requirements of the Pension Protection Act, and certain actuarial assumptions, we estimate that the Partnership will be required to make cash contributions to its frozen defined benefit pension obligations totaling approximately \$6.1 million over the next five fiscal years.
+Maintenance capital expenditures for fiscal 2015 are estimated to be approximately \$5.7 million to \$6.2 million, excluding the capital requirements for leased fleet.
+In addition, we plan to invest an estimated \$3.0 million in our propane operations.
+Paying distributions during fiscal 2015 at the current quarterly level of \$0.0875 per unit, would result in an aggregate of approximately \$20.0 million to common unit holders, \$0.34 million to our general partner (including \$0.25 million of incentive distribution as provided for in our Partnership Agreement) and \$0.25 million to management pursuant to the management incentive compensation plan which provides for certain members of management to receive incentive distributions that would otherwise be payable to the general partner.
+For fiscal 2015, the Partnership's scheduled interest payments on its Senior Notes, which are due in December 2017, amount to \$11.1 million.
+While the Partnership is not obligated to make a minimum required contribution to its two frozen defined benefit pension plans in fiscal year 2015, it is expected that a \$1.7 million pension contribution may be made.
 In addition, we will continue to repurchase common units pursuant to our unit repurchase plan and seek attractive acquisition opportunities within the Availability constraints of our revolving credit facility and funding resources.